 Unlike audits that point out deficiencies without solutions, the accreditation audit mandates corrective action on deficiencies identified during the assessment process.
 To achieve accreditation, a law enforcement agency is required to comply with appropriately 1,000 standards with associated written policies ensuring compliance.

-Currently only 33 municipal, county and state law enforcement agencies in South Carolina are accredited.
-Nine of the 46 Sheriff's Office in South Carolina to receive such accreditation.
+Currently only 31 municipal, county and state law enforcement agencies in South Carolina are accredited.
+Nine of the 46 Sheriff's Office in South Carolina have received such accreditation.
 This accreditation strengthens the agency's accountability, limits liability and risk exposure, and assists in the agency's commitment in the pursuit of excellence.
 In addition to receiving international accreditation, the Beaufort County Sheriff’s Office also has been awarded state accreditation.

 Sheriff Tanner is very proud of the employees of the Sheriff's Office and the dedicated work and contributions each has made in order to achieve this recognition.
 He says the Sheriff's Office was committed to achieving international accreditation, and he is equally committed to maintaining this accreditation throughout his tenure as Sheriff of Beaufort County.